mscharhag/oleaster/README.md

 So far Oleaster is mainly a prototype and not intended for production use.

 If you want to try Oleaster you can use the current development snapshot.
-Downloadable jar files can found in the [jars folder](https://github.com/mscharhag/oleaster/tree/master/jars).

 Maven dependency:
 ```